 Discovery Museum’s air handling system specifications have been provided by industry professionals and reviewed by Town officials.
 Based on that we understand that our air exchange rate is more than sufficient for our standard, pre-COVID building capacity and in fact far exceeds the requirements given our current restricted capacity.
-The Museum’s air handling system provides for air flow at 11,275 cubic feet per minute (CFM), allowing for an occupancy just over 1,500 people, or 12 times the number of people allowed in the building under current MA COVID-19 business restrictions.
+The Museum’s air handling system provides for air flow at 11,275 cubic feet per minute (CFM), allowing for an occupancy just over 1,500 people, or almost 20 times the number of people allowed in the building under current MA COVID-19 business restrictions.
+We are currently accepting advance ticket reservations equal to 30% of the Museum's pre-COVID building capacity.
 Museum HVAC systems have been upgraded to MERV-13 rated air filters.
-We are currently accepting advance ticket registrations equal to 30% of the Museum's pre-COVID building capacity, which is 60% of the state's allowed capacity under current MA COVID-19 business restrictions.

 Adults are expected to help the children they are visiting with to follow all health and safety rules.

 We reserve the right to refuse admission or ask people to leave the campus if they show signs of illness or are not following the health and safety rules that have been put in place.

 Please email Kathie Watt for more information about Field Trips or other group visits.